Sell through IT Schedule 70

 What does it mean to be an IT Schedule 70 contract holder?

-You can sell to the government.
-Private vendors apply to GSA to be added to IT Schedule 70, then customer agencies use that list of vendors to fulfill their technology products and services needs.
+Business partners/suppliers apply to GSA to be added to IT Schedule 70.
+Customer agencies then use that list to fulfill their technology products and services needs.

-IT Schedule 70’s list of vendors reflects GSA’s commitment to being an economic catalyst, as over 80% are small businesses.
+IT Schedule 70's list of suppliers reflects GSA’s commitment to being an economic catalyst, as over 80 percent are small businesses.

 How To Become an IT Schedule 70 Contract Holder

-- FASt Lane: learn how qualified vendors can get on schedule in as little as 45 days
+- FASt Lane: learn how qualified suppliers can get on schedule in as little as 45 days.

 Resources for Current IT Schedule 70 Contract Holders